broadinstitute/gatk/README.md

 ###GATK 4 (codename Hellbender)

-The public parts of the next generation of GATK/Picard methods engine and tools.
+This repository contains the next generation of GATK/Picard engine and the freely available tools (see [LICENSE](https://github.com/broadinstitute/gatk/blob/master/LICENSE.TXT)).
+See also the [gatk-protected](https://github.com/broadinstitute/gatk-protected) repository for additional GATK tools that are distributed under a different license.

 This project is in a pre-alpha development stage and is not yet ready for general use.